luis-trezlabs/operator-k8s-js/Readme.md

   name: print-sample
   namespace: default
 spec:
+  #The path where the pods names will be printed
   path: pods.txt
+  #Schedule in cron format
+  schedule: "*/8 * * * * *"
 ```

 ## To-do
-- Complete kubernetes resources for the operator deployment.

-- Cron format schedule spec input for specifying time interval.
+- [Done] Cron format schedule spec input for specifying time interval.

-- Validation when there is more than one crd created.
+- [Done] Checking when there is more than one custom resource created.

-- Checking node-cron library performance.
+- [Done] Stoping node-cron task when the custom resource is deleted

+- [XD] Understanding all the code

 - Organize typescript

-- Dockerfile
+- Fix Dockerfile and test to run the container

-- Create final helm chart to deliver to the client
+- [Done] Create initial helm chart

+- Final testing